The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

 \subsubsection{Multipole trap geometries.
 Experimental setups}

 We report three setups of Multipole Microparticle Electrodynamic Ion Traps (MMEITs).
-The first geometry consists of eight brass electrodes of 6 mm diameter equidistantly spaced around a 20 mm radius, and two endcap electrodes located at the trap ends that are 65 mm apart.
+The first geometry consists of eight brass electrodes of 6 mm diameter equidistantly spaced around a 20 mm radius, and two endcap electrodes located at the trap ends, at 65 mm apart from each other.
 The second trap geometry consists of twelve equidistantly spaced brass electrodes (a$_1 \div$ a$_{12}$) and two endcap electrodes ($b_1$ and $b_2$), as illustrated in Fig.~\ref{12pole}.
-The electrode diameter is 4 mm, the trap radius is 20 mm, while the electrode length does not exceed 85 mm.
+The electrode diameter is 4 mm, the trap radius is 20 mm, and the electrode length does not exceed 85 mm.

-A sketch of the 12-electrode trap geometry designed and tested is shown in Fig.~\ref{12pole}.
-Both setups are intended to study the appearance of stable and ordered patterns for different microparticle species.
-Alumina microparticles (with dimensions ranging between $60 \div 200$ microns) were used in order to illustrate the trapping phenomenon, but other species can be considered.
-Specific charge measurements over the trapped microparticle species can also be performed by refining the setup.
-The 12-electrode trap tested is characterized by a variable geometry \cite{Sto11, Ghe98, Sto01}, as its length can vary between $10 \div 75$ mm.
-The endcap electrode denoted as $b_2$ is located on a piston which slides along the $z$ axis of the trap.
-An electronic supply system deliveres an a.c. voltage $V_{ac}$ with an amplitude of $0 \div 4$ kV and a variable frequency in the $40 \div 800$ Hz range, required in order to achieve radial trapping of charged particles.
-A high voltage step-up transformer driven by a low frequency oscillator (main oscillator) $O_1$ delivers the $V_{ac}$ voltage, as shown in Fig.~\ref{supply}.
-An auxiliary oscillator $O_2$ is used to modulate the amplitude of the $V_{ac}$ voltage.
-The modulation ratio can reach a peak value of $100\%$, while the modulation frequency lies in the $10 \div 30$ Hz range.
+Fig.~\ref{12pole} shows a sketch of a 12-electrode trap geometry designed and tested.
+Both setups are intended to study the occurrence of stable and ordered patterns for different microparticle species.
+Alumina microparticles (with dimensions ranging between $60 \div 200$ microns) are used to illustrate the trapping phenomenon, but other species can be considered.
+Specific charge measurements on different trapped microparticle species can also be performed by refining the setup.
+The 12-electrode trap is characterized by a variable geometry \cite{Sto11, Ghe98, Sto01}, as its length can vary between $10 \div 75$ mm.
+The endcap electrode, denoted as $b_2$, is located on a piston which slides along the $z$ axis of the trap.
+An electronic supply system delivers an a.c. voltage $V_{ac}$ with an amplitude ranging between $0 \div 4$ kV and a variable frequency that lies in the $40 \div 800$ Hz range, required in order to achieve radial trapping of charged particles.
+A high voltage step-up transformer, driven by a low frequency oscillator (main oscillator) $O_1$, delivers the $V_{ac}$ voltage, as shown in Fig.~\ref{supply}.
+An auxiliary oscillator, denoted as $O_2$, is used to modulate the amplitude of the $V_{ac}$ voltage.
+The modulation ratio can reach a peak value of $100\%$ while the modulation frequency lies in the $10 \div 30$ Hz range.